christopherobin/mage/lib/config/README.md

 file.
 The value of `NODE_ENV` should be equal to the name of the configuration file you want to use, sans extension. i.e. If your `NODE_ENV` resolves to `me`, then the personal configuration file to be used should be called `me.json` or `me.yaml` (don't have both in the directory, just don't).
-Make sure you set this environment variable in you `.bash_profile` or `.profile` so you don't have to keep typing it.
+Make sure you set this environment variable in your `.bash_profile` or `.profile` so you don't have to keep typing it.

-Configuration is now read and managed differently (no more of that soft linking business).
-At the top level of your project there should be a `config` directory.
-This is configurable with an environment variable, but we do not recommend doing so.
-In this directory, there should be a `default` configuration file.
-This is always read, and should contain sensible defaults where where possible.
-To use a particular configuration file, the name must match the `NODE_ENV` environment variable.
-We recommend you set this to your initials in your `.bash_profile`.
-When the game boots, your configuration file is merged with the default file, with your configuration overriding the default.
-This should allow your configuration to be small.

-Modules may include their own defaults.
-In the module directory a file called `default` will be loaded.
-This resolves to `mage.core.config.module[<module name>]`.
-This module default is considered the least significant, and the game `config` file (and thus personal configurations) will overrule it.
-You are encouraged to use module default configurations.

 ## Methods

 The methods of the configuration object should be avoided most of the time and are mainly for mage internal use.
 However, there may be cases for which configuration is automatically generated etc.
-, in which case these methods may be useful.
+, when these methods may be useful.

 `mage.core.config` exposes the following methods: